damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 [prom-8-16]: https://about.gitlab.com/2017/01/22/gitlab-8-16-released/
 [prom-doc]: https://docs.gitlab.com/ce/administration/monitoring/prometheus/index.html

-## v4 API beta release
+## API v4 Beta

-As part of 9.0 release, we're already shipping our v4 API as Beta!
-Most changes for 8.17 were focused on consistency improvements regarding our existing v3 API (which will remain unchaged for now), and we're looking forward to ship some great features for v4 on 9.0, such as:
+GitLab has a powerful API that allows you to do everything that you'd otherwise do through the interface.
+For the last several years, our API has been version 3 (v3).
+To be able to make changes to our existing API endpoints, while maintaining support for your integrations, we're rolling out a new API version next month (March 22nd, GitLab 9.0).

+With this release, we're giving you access to the Beta of API v4.
+This will allow you to upgrade your integrations so that they'll continue working after we deprecate API v3.
+We'll continue working on API v4 and will introduce other changes with GitLab 9.0, such as:

 * Present related resource URI's within each API response (facilitating API navigation)
 * Enable pagination for all endpoints
 * Allow queries on issues and merge requests endpoints with IIDs (same as web version URL ids)

 Keep track on [CE](https://docs.gitlab.com/ce/api/v3_to_v4.html) and [EE](https://docs.gitlab.com/ee/api/v3_to_v4.html) v4 API changes docs for further information.

 ### API v3 Deprecation

 Given the current v4 shipping, we're planning to keep v3 API up until 9.3 GitLab release.
 Only bugs and security fixes will be done on v3 up until then.

 ## Audit Users (EE only)